BalkaNova

 Featuring Stoyan Yankoulov

-Now there are the words – voice – those of the amazing soprano Viktoria Lasaroff (also on accordion and percussion), who has now taken on her permanent part in BalkaNova.
-Horst Nonnenmacher is on bass, and BalkaNova is very effectively reinforced in six of the ten debut pieces by the drummer / percussionist Stoyan Yankoulov.
+… Now there are the words – voice – of the amazing soprano Viktoria Lasaroff (also on accordion and percussion), who has now taken over her permanent part in BalkaNova.
+Horst Nonnenmacher is on bass, and in six of the ten debut pieces BalkaNova is very effectively reinforced by drummer/percussionist Stoyan Yankoulov.

-The effect is amazing: Even genre boundaries tumble, and where at the beginning you were inclined to hear something like folk or Balkan jazz (mainly due to Brunn’s guitar playing between jazzy lines and the inexhaustible mastery of often puzzling rhythms and meters) , it becomes clearer from song to song how a nameless new one emerges from the genres.
-“Hey, dear friend, sing a song, don’t forget me” concludes one of the songs.
-Don’t worry: BalkaNova is not something that is easy to forget. … ” – Alexander Schmitz
+Genre boundaries are also breaking down, and where at first (mainly due to Brunn’s guitar playing between jazzy lines and his inexhaustible mastery of often seemingly enigmatic rhythms and meters) one was inclined to hear something like folk or Balkan jazz, it becomes clearer from song to song how a nameless new genre is emerging from the genres.
+“Hey, faithful friend, sing a song, don’t forget me” concludes one of the songs.
+Don’t worry: BalkaNova is not something you could easily forget. …” – Alexander Schmitz

 CD review: FOLKWORLD